-B. Identifying All Conservation Opportunities That Are Cost Effective, Reliable, and Feasible
+B. Identifying All Conservation Opportunities That Are Cost-Effective, Reliable, and Feasible

-The ten-year cumulative conservation potential consists of the optimized level of cost-effective energy use and distribution system conservation potential selected by PSE's resource portfolio model for the latest Integrated Resource Plan (IRP).
-It includes ramping the timing for achieving this potential so that all the economic achievable retrofit potential in existing buildings would be achieved in 10 years or sooner, not the full 20-year planning horizon of the IRP.
+The ten-year cumulative conservation potential consists of the optimized level of cost-effective energy use and distribution system conservation potential selected by PSE's resource portfolio model for the 2017 Integrated Resource Plan (IRP).2 It includes ramping the timing for achieving this potential so that all the economic achievable retrofit potential in existing buildings would be achieved in 10 years or sooner, not the full 20-year planning horizon of the IRP.

-1. 2021 IRP Development
+1. 2019 IRP Development

-The 2021 IRP potential indicates the total amount of conservation that is technically available, achievable and cost-effective in the long run, based on the best information and analysis available.
+The 2019 IRP potential will indicate the total amount of conservation that is technically available, achievable and cost-effective in the long run, based on the best information and analysis available.
 This includes all potential savings from any combination of utility programs, new codes and standards, and market transformation.

-The conservation potential in the 2021 IRP is based on commercially available technologies and includes updates from the previous IRP.
+The conservation potential in the 2019 IRP will be based on commercially available technologies and includes updates from the previous IRP.